stormnick/one_payne/README.md

 The main advantage of our network is that it is a single network (similar to Kovalev et al. 2019), optimised and tested to ensure the best performance.
 For details see the paper: Storm et al. in prep.
 (TBA soon).

-A small test network and links to the usage of the network online to be added after submission of the paper.
+A small test network is included for your test, but please note it is a small network and might not be as precise for the science cases.

 ## Usage instructions